nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_2.md

 RNAseq data can be used to study the transcriptome which is defined as a collection of all the transcript readouts from a cell.
 The transcriptome data can be utilized for many types of analyses.
 In this lesson we will focus on one such application: **Differential Gene Expression (DGE)** analysis in order to determine which genes are expressed at different levels between the conditions/groups of interest.
 The identified genes offer biological insight into the processes and pathways affected by the chosen experimental conditions.

-A typical RNA-seq workflow is highlighted in the schematic diagram below.
+A typical RNAseq workflow is highlighted in the schematic diagram below.
 The orange boxes highlight the steps you will do in this tutorial!

 ![RNAseq workflow](../rna-seq-images/rna-seq-workflow.jpeg "RNAseq workflow")